Flotea/arrayMethodsProgram/readME.md

 STEPS:
 1. Create an index, css, & js file and link them.
 Test the linking to make sure it's done successfully.
 2. Brainstorm and conceptualize a simple application that uses at least 2 array methods.
+Create a mockup using a google drawing.
+Submit the mockup for full credit.
+The mockup should show the layout & explain how the program works.

+EXTRA CREDIT:
 3. Build the application by creating an array and using two array methods.